Psalms For Life

 Let up, YHWH

-for the sake of your steadfast love!
+for the sake of your unfailing love!

 Look down and rescue me